Screenshot 2025-09-23 at 10.44.36.png

 Acting:

-In 2023, Fortuny starred in Mindf*ck, the theatrical production by the multimedia artist Ojo Último at Teatro del Barrio, Madrid.
+In 2023, I starred in Mindf*ck, the theatrical production by the multimedia artist Ojo Último at Teatro del Barrio, Madrid.
 It was a surreal exploration of human interaction accompanied by live music.

-In 2021, she performed and choreographed sequences in Ojo Ultimo’s play, Superinteligencia e Hiperlucidez, or SIEHL, in Madrid.
+In 2021, I performed and choreographed sequences in Ojo Ultimo’s play, Superinteligencia e Hiperlucidez, or SIEHL, in Madrid.
 The experimental work featured a psychedelic Last Supper with live music.
-Fortuny also collaborated on Ojo Último’s musical short film, Mandanga.
+I also collaborated on Ojo Último’s musical short film, Mandanga.

 ‘Yo, Diablo’ directed by Balthazar Klarwein

-In 2020, Fortuny had the pleasure of performing in 'Hold Up', William Mackrell's opening piece of his exhibition Do Not Go Gentle Into That Good Night at The Ryder Gallery.
-The performance featured the British artist, and Alicia Cano, Manuel León, and Margo Fortuny as "the band."
-They interpreted various songs Mackrell had recorded from phone hotlines as a "monument to waiting."
+In 2020, I had the pleasure of performing in 'Hold Up', William Mackrell's opening piece of his exhibition Do Not Go Gentle Into That Good Night at The Ryder Gallery.
+The performance featured the British artist, and Alicia Cano, Manuel León, and myself as "the band."
+We interpreted various songs Mackrell had recorded from phone hotlines as a "monument to waiting."
 (How relevant for 2020!)
 The show was photographed and recorded and pressed on vinyl as limited edition artworks.